-You can create your own test(s) for candidates and include them in assessments right from your TestGorilla platform.
+You can create your own tests and add them to your assessments right from your TestGorilla dashboard.

 This article walks you through the steps for creating your own test on the platform, provides resources for creating the contents of your test, and explains how to use your test in an assessment.